-Sandbox & Co: Sandbox Acquires PlayKids, One of the Leading Children's Edutainment Platforms in Brazil, to Cement Its Place in the Global Online Learning Space
+Sandbox & Co: Sandbox Acquires Playkids, One of the Leading Children's Edutainment Platforms in Brazil, to Cement Its Place in the Global Online Learning Space

-Sandbox Co, a London-based provider of digital learning products and services, today announced that it has acquired PlayKids, a leading digital education platform in Brazil, Latin America's largest economy.
+Sandbox Co, a London-based provider of digital learning products and services, today announced that it has acquired PlayKids, a leading digital education platform in Brazil.

-The PlayKids app (4M+ users) and Leiturinha (kids' monthly book-club subscription with 200,000+ subscribers) will now be part of Sandbox's rapidly expanding portfolio.
+The PlayKids app (4M+ users) and Leiturinha (kids' monthly book-club subscription with 200,000+ subscribers) will now be part of Sandbox Co.'s rapidly expanding portfolio.
 (Graphic: Business Wire)

-PlayKids provides video content, books and eLearning experiences through two core brands: the PlayKids app, an award-winning video-on-demand platform for children aged 2-6, and Leiturinha, one of the largest kids' book-subscription services in Brazil.
-Together, they reach more than four million monthly users, and are a leader in children's edutainment in the region.
+PlayKids provides video content, books and eLearning experiences through two core brands: the PlayKids app, an award-winning video-on-demand platform for children aged 2-6, and Leiturinha, one of the largest kids' book-subscription services in the region.

-PlayKids' majority owner, Movile, a long-term investor in LatAm tech companies, will become a minority investor in Sandbox as a result of the acquisition.
+PlayKids' majority owner, Movile, a long-term investor in LatAm tech companies, will become a minority investor in Sandbox.
 The Prosus-backed business has a significant presence in Brazil's tech and investment ecosystem and has led multiple investment rounds for industry leaders such as iFood, Sinch and Zoop.

 "We have been big fans of PlayKids and Leiturinha and are delighted to welcome them to the Sandbox family as a perfect complement to our existing suite of products," said Bhav Singh, founder and CEO of Sandbox.
-"I'm excited to have Guilherme Martins, CEO of PlayKids, on board to lead the rollout of our wider portfolio into LatAm and am equally thrilled that Movile is joining us as shareholders as we continue to build towards an industrial-scale enterprise focused on 'super serving' millennial and Gen Z families."
+"I'm excited to have Guilherme Martins, CEO of PlayKids, on board to lead the rollout of our wider portfolio into LatAm and that Movile is joining us as shareholders as we continue to grow and focus on 'super serving' millennial and Gen Z families."

 "Last year, following the pandemic's impact, there was a clear uptake in digital acceleration and a need to quickly reinvent how kids are educated and entertained during the lockdowns," said Guilherme Martins, CEO of PlayKids and founder of Leiturinha.
 "I see that trend continuing and am excited to work with Bhav and the other Sandboxers to extend our digital offerings and introduce Sandbox' online learning products to the Latin American market."